dinki/View-Assist/View Assist custom sentences/Broadcast/README.md

 This custom sentence will sound an alert sound and broadcast an audio message to all View Assist satellites that are not in do not disturb mode.
 The text version of the message will appear on the screens of all View Assist satellites with displays that are not in hold mode.

-This automation requires the Chime TTS extension and the Google Translate TTS.
+This automation requires the Chime TTS extension and a TTS service.
+The Google Translate TTS works well for this.
+Instructions for installing below.

 ## Google Translate configuration
 Add the following to your Home Assistant configuration.yaml file: